mister-404/ce314AssigTwo/report_bb18960.md

-A NaiveBayesClassifier object is generated and trained using a subset of
+A NaiveBayesClassifier object is generated and trained using a subset of 90 percent of the movie_reviews corpus.
+I then gets tested on 10 percent of the corpus.

+The test and training set gets randomized (shuffled) before the NaiveBayesClassifier gets trained and as such, we can expect different results each time.

 ## Pre-processing